A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Main Results

-are defined via a second order linear IVP and are positive for all except at infinitely many discrete times.
+are defined via a second order linear initial-value problem and are positive for all except at infinitely many discrete times.

 We now give an interpretation of Theorem \ref{ctcn}.
-Similar to existing threshold results, Theorem \ref{ctcn} enables us to check pointwise whether or not the given initial data lies in the subcritical region.
-Not only this, we can in fact construct the subcritical region piece by piece.
-Our result enables us to divide the $\mathbb{R}^5$ space of $(r, u_0,\phi_{0r},u_{0r},\rho_0)$ into a $3D$ space and a plane, that is, $(r, u_0,\phi_{0r})$ (say $P_1$) and $(u_{0r},\rho_0)$ (say $P_2$).
-For each point in $P_1$, we can construct the subricitical region on $P_2$ through $A_0$.
-Let $(\alpha,x,y):=(r,u_0,\phi_{0r})$ be any point in $P_1$.
-Note that $y_{m,N},y_{M,N}$ can now be calculated using $\alpha,x,y$ and hence, one can now explicitly find the interval given in Definition \ref{defthetan}.
-For any $a$ in that interval, \eqref{acoord} outputs a line in $P_2(z,\omega)$.
-In other words, by fixing an $a$, we have a linear relation between $(u_{0r},\rho_0)$.
-For this value of $a$, we can find the two constants, $\eta_1(0),\eta_2(0)$.
-Indeed for fixed $\alpha,x,y,a$, the functions $\eta_i$ are known functions.
-Finally, \eqref{aint} gives the desired portion of the line on $P_2$ that forms part of the subcritical region, as and according to whether $x$ is zero or not.
-We can do this for all $a$ in the above interval and obtain the complete part of the subcritical region for the fixed point $(\alpha,x,y)$ in $P_1$.
-Carrying out this procedure for each point in $P_1$ gives the entire subcritical region.
+As with other critical-threshold results, the theorem allows us to determine pointwise whether the initial data lies in the subcritical region.
+More importantly, it provides a constructive way to build the subcritical region piece by piece.
+The idea is to divide the full initial data space in $\mathbb{R}^5$ of $(r, u_0,\phi_{0r},u_{0r},\rho_0)$ into a $3D$ component $(r, u_0,\phi_{0r})$, denoted $P_1$, and a two-dimensional plane $(u_{0r},\rho_0)$, denoted $P_2$.

+For each point in $P_1$, we can construct the corresponding subricitical region on $P_2$ through $A_0$.
+To see this, take any point $(\alpha,x,y):=(r,u_0,\phi_{0r})$ in $P_1$.
+The values $y_{m},y_{M}$ can be calculated directly from $\alpha,x,y$; thus the interval specified in the second bullet point of Definition \ref{defthetan} can now be determined explicitly.
+For any (fixed) $a$ in this interval, equation \eqref{acoord} outputs a line in $P_2(z,\omega)$.
+In other words, fixing $a$ gives a linear relation between $(u_{0r},\rho_0)$.
+For this chosen value of $a$, we can then compute the constants, $\eta_1(0)$ and $\eta_2(0)$.
+Indeed, once $\alpha,x,y,a$ are fixed, the functions $\eta_i$ become fully determined.
+Finally, equation \eqref{aint} provides the corresponding portion of this line in $P_2$ that contributes to the subcritical region, with the exact form depending on whether $x$ is zero or not.
+By repeating this for all $a$ in the interval above, we obtain the full portion of the subcritical region associated with the chosen point $(\alpha,x,y)$ in $P_1$.
+Carrying out this procedure for each point in $P_1$ yields the entire subcritical region.

-The next two results give a complete picture of the zero background case with dimension greater than or equal to three.
+The next two results provide a complete description of the zero background case in dimensions $N\geq 3$.

 \begin{theorem}[Sufficient condition for blow-up for $N\geq 3$] Suppose $c=0$ and $N\geq 3$ in \eqref{mainsys}.
 If there exists an $r_c>0$ such that,